deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 ## dhcpOptions-related problems and ways to address them

 Using DNS servers that differ from those provided by yandex cloud in the DHCP settings is a temporary solution.
-It will be abandoned after Yandex.Cloud will introduce the Managed DNS service.
+It will be abandoned after Yandex Cloud will introduce the Managed DNS service.
 To get around the restrictions described below, we recommend using `stubZones` from the [`kube-dns`]({{"/modules/042-kube-dns/" | true_relative_url }} ) module.

 ### Editing parameters